alexyalo/graphql-typescript-jwt-redis-api/README.md

 After starting the docker containers you should see a message like "Server ready at...." and "Connected to the database".
 That means everything is ready.

+### Playground
+Now you can go to the GraphQL playground and test the service.
+If you haven't changed the PORT in .env file, then the url will be http://localhost:4001/graphql

+# Tests
+In the tests folder you will see there are e2e tests that verify the Apollo Server integration works from end to end, and also specific Unit Tests for core functionality.

 ## Run Tests inside the API Docker Container
 You can see your running containers with the command
 ```